Messi hailed as 'America's number 10' as he greets rapturous Miami fans

 "We look to the future with hope (given) that the best player in the world will play for our team, but also with the patience that we have to have so that he can get in good physical shape and can play at the right moment," he said.

-Latin music stars Camilo and Ozuna were set to entertain the crowd their temporary, DRV PNK Stadium, about an hour's drive north of downtown Miami.
+Latin music stars Camilo and Ozuna were set to entertain the crowd at the DRV PNK Stadium, about an hour's drive north of downtown Miami.

-The stadium, on the site of the old home of the now defunct Fort Lauderdale Strikers, was not completely full as the event got under way with fireworks.
+The stadium, Inter Miami's temporary home on the site of the old home of the now defunct Fort Lauderdale Strikers, was not completely full as the event got under way with fireworks.

 Inter are planning their own purpose-built stadium, Freedom Park, in Miami but it is not expected to open until 2025.